ra1028/Alembic/README.md

 ### Value transformation
 Alembic supports functional value transformation during the parsing process like `String` -> `Date`.
-Functions that extract value from JSON are possible to return `Distillate` object.
+Parsing functions are also can return `Distillate` object.
 So, you can use 'map' 'flatMap' and other following useful functions.

 <table>